malastrasza/Moodsound_react.js/readme.md

 ```

 ## How to use?
 It's a one-page site, so after each answer you are shown next question with more answers.
 After few questions you are given a song that instantly plays on the site.
-Each song has mostly 3 combinations of answers for it to play.
-Hence you can have different outputs with each attempt.
+Each song has mostly 3 combinations of answers for it to play, hence you can have different outputs with each attempt.
 To start again, simply refresh the page.

 ## Technologies used